This page lists a few resources for programmers interested in learning about the Go language.

 - Testing techniques by Andrew Gerrand

 - More presentations, talks.golang.org and the community wiki.

 Interact with the Go programming community.

 - The Go Forum.

 - #go-nuts IRC channel at Freenode.
 For the truly curious the channel is logged by botbot.me.

 - #golang on Twitter.

 - golang-nuts mailing list.
-This is a medium volume list.
+This is a high volume list.
 You may find it more rewarding to interact with the group via email, rather than the Google Groups web interface.